Complementarity between quantum entanglement, geometrical and dynamical appearances in N spin-$1/2$ system under all-range Ising model: Unitary evolution and the quantum state manifold of spin- system

 \end{small} where we set $\hbar= 1$, indicating that the energy is measured in the frequency units.
 To investigate the geometrical, topological, and dynamical features of the system under consideration in the remainder of this paper, we need to evolve the $N$ spin-1/2 system, maintained initially in the starting state \eqref{b}, by applying the time evolution propagator $\mathcal{P}(t)=e^{-i\mathrm{H}t}$.
 In this perspective, the evolving state of the system is obtained as \begin{widetext}

-\end{widetext} with $\xi(t)=\mathtt{J}t$.
-In this way, we come at demonstrating the evolved state of a collection of $N$ qubits (i.e., $N$ spin$-1/2$) that is explicitly dependent on three parameters, namely the spherical angles $(\theta,\varphi)$ and the time $t$.
+\end{widetext} where we define $\xi(t)=\mathtt{J}t$ as the dynamical parameter of the system.
+In this way, we come at demonstrating the evolved state of a collection of $N$ qubits (i.e., $N$ spin$-1/2$) that is explicitly dependent on three parameters, namely the spherical angles $(\theta,\varphi)$ and the dynamical parameter $\xi$.
 It is also intriguing to note that the state \eqref{c} fulfills the periodic requirement $\left|\Psi(\xi)\right\rangle =\left|\Psi(\xi+2\pi)\right\rangle$ along the temporal parameter, implying that $\xi\in[0,2\pi]$.
 Accordingly, one can predict that the dynamics of the system occurs on a closed three-dimensional manifold.